Events: stimulating, interactive, free webinars and workshops

 Read moreJoin this interactive, free monthly workshop dedicated to improving on important relationships and your own awareness and well-being.

 The event is facilitated by David B. Alexander, LP.
-In it, we will apply Nonviolent Communication to issues or questions that the attendees bring in, and David will facilitate the dialogue.
-If there are not enough issues or questions brought by attendees, there will be sample situations provided for discussion.
+In it, we will discuss communication principles, and will also apply Nonviolent Communication (NVC) to issues or questions that the attendees bring in, and the facilitator will help guide the dialogue.
+There will be prepared scenarios to discuss, as well as time to look at situations that participants may bring in.

 Nonviolent Communication is an approach to communication and relationships that is based on empathic connection, but that also provides a clear description and understanding of what kinds of communication help bring more joy and vitality into life, and what kinds of communication prolong conflict or separation.